akinferno/3D-Printer-Configs/Sovol/SV08Max/Mods/Buffer/README.md

 --Moonraker

--WebUI (Mainsail or Fluidd)
+--WebUI (Mainsail or Fluidd)

--Both jq and crudini should be installed on your RaspPi (or equivalent).
+--Both jq and crudini should be installed on your RaspPi (or equivalent).
 This can typically be accomplished with the following commands:

     sudo apt-get install jq crudini